stevearc/stevearc.github.io/_posts/2011-12-30-code-snippets.md

 `^`?
 Well, since we use `^` in our addressing system, that could cause us to see this position as the beginning of a message, when it is not.
 So any time we add integers we offset it by 0x100.
 Ex: `stringBuilder.append((char)(myRobotId + 0x100)`).
-Remember to subtract 0x100 when to take them out.
+Remember to subtract 0x100 when you take them out.

 Okay, now you know how to make a flexible, efficient messaging system.
 So it's flexible...it's efficient...oh, what's the third thing?
 What's the third...